LLMbench

 - Probs.
 Probability visualisation for models that return logprobs: heatmap, pixel map, and 3D probability net.

-- Guided exercises.
-Scholarly presets drawing on Hyland, Lakoff and Johnson, Hayden White and others.
-Each exercise provides a preset prompt, methodological context, and guided questions.
+Across the Compare and Analyse modes, ten guided exercises are available as scholarly presets drawing on Hyland, Lakoff and Johnson, Hayden White and others.
+Each exercise supplies a preset prompt, methodological context, and guided questions.

 Annotation and cross-panel linking